15Max/AEMutSigExtraction/README.md

 <img src="images/MutSig.png" alt="NMF" width="700"/>

-A catalog of known mutational sginatures can be found in the [COSMIC database](https://cancer.sanger.ac.uk/signatures), which is used as a reference for comparing and identifying new signatures.
+A catalog of known mutational signatures can be found in the [COSMIC database](https://cancer.sanger.ac.uk/signatures), which is used as a reference for comparing and identifying new signatures.
 ## Project overview TODO:check this part
 Signatures can be represented as a matrix factorization problem, where the data matrix, consisting of non-negative counts of mutations in each trinucleotide context, is factorized into two non-negative matrices: the signature matrix and the exposure matrix.
-Throught this project we want to extract these two lower rank matrices, with a special focus on autoencoders.
+Throughout this project we want to extract these two lower rank matrices, with a special focus on autoencoders.

-TODO: fix this part when we have decided on dataset/data augmetation/synthetic data
+TODO: fix this part when we have decided on dataset/data augmentation/synthetic data

 The data we used is....

 Firstly, as a benchmark, we used NMF and convex-NMF to extract the signature and exposure  matrices, these are the most common methods used for this task.
 Then, we explored the use of autoencoders, starting with a shallow autoencoder with non-negativity constraints.
 Since the activation function is identity, this autoencoder is equivalent to PCA.
-We also imìnvestigated the use of a shallow denoising sparse autoencoder,with non-negativity constraints to ensure the extracted weigths were coherent with the problem at hand.
+We also investigated the use of a shallow denoising sparse autoencoder,with non-negativity constraints to ensure the extracted weights were coherent with the problem at hand.
 This model should be more robust to noise and overfitting, and provide a more sparse representation of the data.

 #TODO : check this part, fix it when decided what to do
 Finally, we implemented a more complex autoencoder, MUSE-XAE, which incorporates bootstrapping, Poisson likelihood in the loss function, early stopping, and k-means to extract the best decoder weights.